eth-protocol-fellows/protocol-studies/docs/wiki/protocol/overview.md

 - **Natively multi-user:** Ethereum is fundamentally multi-user with $2^{256}$ accounts.
 For some perspective, [that's more accounts than there are grains of sands on earth](https://www.talkcrypto.org/blog/2019/04/08/all-you-need-to-know-about-2256/).
 Each account has its own balance, code, and storage.
 These accounts are isolated from each other, meaning they cannot access each other's data.
 Accounts are also natively authenticated by Ethereum.

-- **Inherently auditable:** Since each transaction that changes the state of Ethereum is publicly accessible, it is inherently auditable.
+- **Inherently verifiable:** Since each transaction that changes the state of Ethereum is publicly accessible, it is inherently verifiable.
 Any change can be traced back to the transaction that caused it.

 - **Determinism:** The Ethereum world computer guarantees certain properties when running code:
   1. **Atomicity** - The entire operation runs or nothing does.